 - The palest shades can be used to set concealer under your eyes (to extend its wear and address any shine issues)

-The matte finish is the most forgiving, and does not accentuate any flaws like frostier shades might.
-If you have hooded eyelids, this may be great choice as it will help contour your eyes without drawing attention to any imperfections.
+The matte finish is best to NOT accentuate any flaws, like frostier shades might.
+If you have hooded eyelids, this may be great choice as it will help contour your eyes and creating the illusion of a more defined crease.

 Here is one look that I’ve worn a few times (I use ludwin for the crease and just above the crease; syfry for the outer corner of each eye and to accentuate the outer crease; shax to line eyes; and liberatus for the middle to inside of lid, tear duct and just under brows). *forgive the damp hair.